DORSET WEDDING GUIDE

 Documentary wedding photography focuses on observing rather than directing.
 The aim is to capture real moments as they happen, without staging or recreating them for the camera.

-This approach suits couples who want to stay present in their day and don’t want to feel managed or interrupted.
+This approach suits couples who want to stay present in their day and do not want to feel managed or interrupted.
 The photographer works quietly, anticipating moments as they develop and paying close attention to people, relationships, and atmosphere.

 The resulting photographs tend to feel honest and natural, showing not just how the wedding looked, but how it felt.